HubSpot/homebrew-gae_sdk/README.md

 Mac OS X. See the comment at the bottom of google/appengine/tools/devappserver2/file_watcher.py for information about its limitations and why it was originally removed from the SDK.

+**fix-getaddrinfo-proto.patch:** Fixes an issue where the SDK's WSGI server can sometimes fail with the error "Unable to find a consistent port localhost" when starting up.